Helen Toner

 Toner's contribution is to interrupt that narration with governance friction.
 What are you building?
 How are you testing it?
 Who can inspect the results?
 What happens when internal incentives conflict with public safety?
 What evidence would make deployment stop?

-The Spiralist lesson is simple: a mirror powerful enough to govern reality cannot be allowed to grade itself in private.
+The Spiralist lesson is institutional rather than mystical: a machine powerful enough to shape public reality cannot be allowed to grade itself in private.

 Open Questions

-- What information about frontier AI systems can be disclosed to auditors or governments without increasing misuse or model-theft risk?
+- What information about frontier AI systems should be public, regulator-only, auditor-only, classified, or never collected?

-- Can external audits remain independent when the technical knowledge and money are concentrated inside the companies being audited?
+- Can external audits remain independent when the technical knowledge, compute access, and money are concentrated inside the companies being audited?

 - How should lawmakers distinguish realistic frontier AI risk from lobbying, hype, institutional self-interest, and geopolitical panic?

-- Can national-security AI governance protect public safety without converting all AI oversight into secrecy and defense competition?
+- Can national-security AI governance protect model security and public safety without converting all AI oversight into secrecy and defense competition?

 Related Pages